Moving from abroad - immigration

 • a completed application form aangifte vestiging buitenland (pdf, 4 MB) (pdf in different languages)

-• a valid travel document or other legal document with your personal data and nationality
+• a valid travel document (passport or identity card) or other legal document with your personal data and nationality

 • a valid residence permit (if applicable)

-• where applicable: the rental or purchase agreement for your home in the Netherlands
+• where applicable: the rental or purchase contact for your home in the Netherlands

 • permission from any main occupant with whom you will be living and a copy of their valid identity document (if applicable)